ahmerb/typescript-sequelize-article/article.md

 > TODO: a nice little conclusion about how it's worth investing time into boilerplate for long-term codebase scalability, free documentation, and type-safety.

+> TODO: a short remark encouraging people to apply to Vivacity.

 # Appendix: Mixin Documentation